Amritsar Itinerary: 48-Hour Guide Timed to the Hour

 Day 1 operates within a fifteen-minute walk of the Golden Temple.
 Day 2 sends you 28 km west to Wagah.
 The two-day split maps directly onto the geography.

 Best months: October through March.
 Temperatures between 10 degrees C and 25 degrees C, walking is comfortable, and the light on the Golden Temple in winter mornings is exceptional.
 Avoid May and June: the thermometer pushes past 40 degrees C and any queue becomes punitive.
 Baisakhi (April 13) and Diwali at the Golden Temple are extraordinary for spectacle, but queues triple and the intimate pre-dawn experience this guide is built around disappears.
 First-timers should save festivals for a second trip.
+If this is your first trip to the country, read our India travel tips for first-time visitors before you go.

 If you are combining Amritsar with Rajasthan (many visitors do; the borders are closer than the map suggests), the rhythm of the two regions requires two separate mental modes: Amritsar is concentrated, walkable, and emotionally dense.
 Rajasthan is expansive and requires a different pace entirely.
+Travellers stitching this into a longer loop often pair it with the Golden Triangle route through Delhi, Agra, and Jaipur.

 Solo women: Day 1 is entirely manageable solo.
 The Golden Temple draws enormous numbers of families and pilgrims; the atmosphere is communal and watchful.
 Lawrence Road after dark is family-heavy and well-lit.
 Walk the main stretch with confidence.
 For Wagah, join the general seating section: full, loud, and exactly the right environment for a solo woman.
 Tell your accommodation where you are going each evening.
+Our solo female travel safety guide for India covers the wider playbook.

 Golden Temple Visiting Guide: Queue Times, Best Time to Visit, and Ceremonies Most Tourists Miss